Pubmatic

 I took on several UX design initiatives as a Principal UX Designer with the goal of improving platform usability, speeding up interactions, and boosting overall UX.

-Dealing with vast amounts of data and an infinite variety of setups in the advertising tech space requires sharp systems-thinking.
+Dealing with ambiguity, vast amounts of data, and an infinite variety of setups in the advertising tech space requires sharp systems-thinking.
 It's crucial to brainstorm about an application's user stories, user flows, and the various functional requirements with product managers and engineers.

 Quickly sketching out essential user tasks and interaction flows is vital when trying to come up with solutions.
 Working with pen and paper or on a whiteboard in this way provides a tremendous amount of flexibility because sketches can be rapidly adjusted or scrapped entirely.